Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization: Abstract

 \section{Abstract}

-We propose novel optimal and parameter-free algorithms for computing an approximate solution for smooth optimization with small (projected) gradient norm.
-Specifically, for computing an approximate solution such that the norm of the (projected) gradient is not greater than $\varepsilon$, we have the following results for the cases of convex, strongly convex, and nonconvex problems: a) for the convex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{L\|x_0 - x^*\|\varepsilon}$, where $L$ is the Lipschitz constant of the gradient function and $x^*$ is any optimal solution; b) for the strongly convex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{L/\mu}\log(\|\nabla f(x_0)\|)$, where $\mu$ is the strong convexity constant; c) for the nonconvex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon^2$, where $l$ is the lower curvature constant.
-Our complexity results match the lower complexity bounds of all three cases of problems.
-Our analysis can be applied to both unconstrained problems and problems with constrained feasible sets; we demonstrate our strategy for analyzing the complexity of computing solutions with small projected gradient norm in the convex case.
-For all the convex, strongly convex, and nonconvex cases, we also propose parameter-free algorithms that does not require the knowledge of any problem parameter.
-To the best of our knowledge, our paper is the first one that achieves the $\cO(1)\sqrt{L\|x_0 - x^*\|/\varepsilon}$ complexity for convex problems with constraint feasible sets, the $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon$ complexity for nonconvex problems, and optimal complexities for convex, strongly convex, and nonconvex problems through parameter-free algorithms.
+We propose novel optimal and parameter-free algorithms for computing an approximate solution with small (projected) gradient norm.
+Specifically, for computing an approximate solution such that the norm of its (projected) gradient does not exceed $\varepsilon$, we obtain the following results: a) for the convex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{L\|x_0 - x^*\|/\varepsilon}$, where $L$ is the Lipschitz constant of the gradient and $x^*$ is any optimal solution; b) for the strongly convex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{L/\mu}\log(\|\nabla f(x_0)\|/\epsilon)$, where $\mu$ is the strong convexity modulus; and c) for the nonconvex case, the total number of gradient evaluations is bounded by $\cO(1)\sqrt{Ll}(f(x_0) - f(x^*))/\varepsilon^2$, where $l$ is the lower curvature constant.
+Our complexity results match the lower complexity bounds of the convex and strongly cases, and achieve the above best-known complexity bound for the nonconvex case for the first time in the literature. \cmo{Our results can also be extended to problems with constraints and composite objectives.} Moreover, for all the convex, strongly convex, and nonconvex cases, we propose parameter-free algorithms that do not require the input of any problem parameters \cmo{ or the convexity status of the problem}.
+To the best of our knowledge, there do not exist such parameter-free methods before especially for the strongly convex and nonconvex cases.
+Since most regularity conditions (e.g., strong convexity and lower curvature) are imposed over a global scope, the corresponding problem parameters are notoriously difficult to estimate.
+However, gradient norm minimization equips us with a convenient tool to monitor the progress of algorithms and thus the ability to estimate such parameters in-situ. \keywords{Smooth optimization \and first-order method \and gradient norm minimization \and convex optimization \and nonconvex optimization \and stationary point} \subclass{90C25 \and 90C06 \and 49M37 \and 93A14 \and 90C15}